 |Matteo trifft seine Freundin. - Matteo meets his girlfriend.||Wen trifft Matteo? - Who does Matteo meet?||seine Freundin - his girlfriend|

 |Wir sehen ihn. - We see him.||Wenn sehen wir? - Who do we see?||ihn - him|

 |Das Kind trinkt einen süßen Saft. - The child drinks a sweet juice.||Was trinkt das Kind? - What does the child drink?||einen süßen Saft - a sweet juice|

-The nouns of the accusative case have no change in their endings compared to the nominative case.
+The nouns of the accusative case have a change in their endings compared to the nominative case.
 You can recognize the accusative by their articles and/or the adjectives prefixed, the gender and the number.
 Have also a look into the course of articles and adjectives.